aeoril/physicsLearning/README.md

 degree.

-physicsLearning provides a number of interactive tutorials and animations to help learn physics and coding discussions to learn how to code physics.
+physicsLearning provides a number of interactive tutorials and animations to help learn physics and math and coding discussions to learn how to code them.